Hu-Wenqiang/byte-of-vim/modes.md

 Was there something wrong in the text that we just wrote?
 Aah, it should be 'dapper', not 'rapper'!
 It's a single character that we have to change, what's the most efficient way to make this change?

-We could press `i` to switch to insert mode, press `<Del>` key to delete the `r`, type `d` and then press `<Esc>` to switch back to the insert mode.
+We could press `i` to switch to insert mode, press `<Del>` key to delete the `r`, type `d` and then press `<Esc>` to switch back to the normal mode.
 But that is four steps for such a simple change!
 Is there something better?
 You can use the `s` key - s for 's'ubstitute.

 1. Move the cursor to the character `r` (or simply press `b` to move 'b'ack to the start of the word)
 2. Press `s`